The following has been updated in August 2021 from the origianl post in March 2020 to reflect the ongoing changes of COVID-19 legislation.

 To help bear the cost of the new paid-leave requirements, employers can offset the amounts paid from employment taxes and otherwise seek refunds additional payments.

 Employers will be required to post notice of the new provisions in a conspicuous place on their premises.
 Employers may also satisfy the notice requirement by emailing or direct-mailing the notice to employees, or posting the notice on an employee information internal or external website.
-A sample notice poster can be found here.

 Employers that are health providers or emergency responders may exempt themselves from these requirements.
 Furthermore, employers with fewer than 50 employees may seek an exemption with the Department of Labor if compliance will threaten the business as an ongoing concern.